logo

 Venus is a principle of attraction, and it causes pleasure because it soothes the actions and the impulse.

-In astrology we can add that the principle of attraction express in the House where Venus is.
+In Astrology Reading we can add that the principle of attraction expresses itself corresponding to the House inside the Birth Chart where the planet Venus is.

-YOU ARE FASCINATING AND SELF-CONFIDENT IN THE HOUSE WHERE YOUR VENUS IS.
+YOU ARE FASCINATING, ATTRACTIVE AND SELF-CONFIDENT ESPECIALLY IN THE HOUSE WHERE YOUR VENUS IS INSIDE YOUR BIRTH CHART.

-Where you have your Venus in the House, there you will find your well-being, there you will feel good.
+Where you have your Venus, there you will find your well-being, there you will feel really good and confortable doing something.

-Furthermore you can express my Venus best in the house where she is.
+That’s why I say that you can express your Venusian energy at its best in the house where the planet is.

-Venus express in which way you want to unite with someone, with a person who has the characteristics of that House.
+Venus expresses in which way you want to unite with someone (the aspect of Venus connected with Libra), so will be a person who has the characteristics of that House.

-Venus gives an indication of what type of food do you like more.
+Furthermore Venus gives an indication of what type of food do you like more (the aspect of Venus connected with Taurus).

 Example: Venus in the 6th House > I feel good working, I feel good at service, I want to do a job that I like (desire of Venus), I like to stay with people who are good workers, stable and practical.